A Simple Method for Convex Optimization in the Oracle Model: Introduction

+Before explaining our approach, we review the relevant work in related models.
 To begin, there has been a tremendous amount of work in the context of first-order methods~\cite{ben2001lectures,beck2017first}, where the goal is to minimize a possibly complicated function, given by a gradient oracle, over a \emph{simple domain} $K$ (e.g., the simplex, cube, $\ell_2$ ball).
-For these methods, often variants of (sub-)gradient descent, it is generally assumed that computing (Euclidean) projections onto $K$ as well as linear optimization over $K$, i.e., problem~\eqref{eq:oracle-opt}, is easy.
+These methods tend to have cheap iterations and to achieve ${\rm poly}(1/\eps)$ convergence rates.
+They are often superior in practice when the requisite accuracy is low or moderate, e.g., within $1\%$ of optimal.
+For these methods, often variants of (sub-)gradient descent, it is generally assumed that computing (Euclidean) projections onto $K$ as well as linear optimization over $K$ are easy.
 If one only assumes access to a linear optimization (LO) oracle on $K$, $K$ can become more interesting (e.g., the shortest-path or spanning-tree polytope).
-In this ``projection-free'' context, one of the most popular methods is the so-called Frank--Wolfe (FW) algorithm~\cite{FW56} (see~\cite{Jaggi13} for a modern treatment), which iteratively computes a convex combination of vertices of $K$ to obtain an approximate minimizer of a smooth convex function.
+In this context, one of the most popular methods is the so-called \emph{Frank--Wolfe} algorithm~\cite{FW56} (see~\cite{Jaggi13} for a modern treatment), which iteratively computes a convex combination of vertices of $K$ to obtain an approximate minimizer of a smooth convex function.

 In the context of combinatorial optimization, there has been a considerable line of work on solving (implicit) packing and covering problems using the so-called multiplicative weights update (MWU) framework~\cite{SM90,PST95,GK07}.
 In this framework, one must be able to implement an MWU oracle, which in essence computes optimal solutions for the target problem after the ``difficult'' constraints have been aggregated according to the current weights.
 This framework has been applied for getting fast $(1 \pm \eps)$-approximate solutions to multi-commodity flow~\cite{SM90,GK07}, packing spanning trees~\cite{CQ17a}, the Held--Karp approximation for TSP~\cite{CQ17b}, and more, where the MWU oracle computes shortest paths, minimum cost spanning trees, minimum cuts respectively in a sequence of weighted graphs.
-The MWU oracle is in general just a special type of LO oracle.
-This oracle can often in fact be interpreted as a SO oracle which returns a maximally violated constraint.
-While certainly related to the SO model, it is not entirely clear how to adapt MWU to work with a vanilla SO, in particular in settings unrelated to packing and covering.
+The MWU oracle is in general just a special type of LO oracle, which can often be interpreted as a SO that returns a maximally violated constraint.
+While certainly related to the SO model, it is not entirely clear how to adapt MWU to work with a general SO, in particular in settings unrelated to packing and covering.